Long story short

 UI Bakery Agent

-The latest pivot introduced an AI Agent that builds internal apps from a single prompt - generating UI, workflows, and data models automatically.
-I designed the entire AI experience - from app creation and debugging to motion-based feedback.
+The latest pivot brought an AI Agent that builds internal apps from a single prompt - generating UI, workflows, and data models on its own.
+I designed the whole AI experience, from app creation and debugging to motion-based feedback.

 Research, Discovery & Validation